 Eventually, I became comfortable eating and conversing with my coworkers, and new teachers, you will too.
+You’ll get organized.
 Every school presents unique situations, but if you are a new teacher, here are some tips for the personal side of coworkers, of navigating collaborating with other teachers.

 1. Don’t gossip.

-Every school has a dynamic, formed by its history and conflicts. you don’t know all of that – and you don’t need to know.
+Every school has a dynamic, formed by its history and conflicts. you don’t know all of that—and you don’t need to know.
 The inner-workings of the administrators’ office?
 Not your first year.
 The squabble in the history department?
 Ignore it.
 Personal lives entangled, after hours?
 Again, leave it alone.
-You’re new, you don’t want a bad rep, you have more work than you’ll finish, and you’re above that.
+You’re new, you don’t want a bad rep, you have more work than you’ll finish, and you’re above petty gossip.

 And for goodness sake: don’t gossip about students!